beejjorgensen/cs344_curriculum/week05/exploration-5.2.md

 There are a couple common ways of getting more RAM straight from the OS:

-* `brk()` system call: puts more room at the end of the data segment.
-On some systems, there is no way to free this memory, but a process can reuse the memory it already has.
+* `brk()` system call: puts more room at the end of the data segment by setting the _break_--the lowest address in the process's data segment.
+  On some systems, there is no way to free this memory, but a process can reuse the memory it already has allocated.
 * `mmap()` system call: "memory map" an anonymous section of memory for general purpose use.
 This can be freed with `munmap()`.

 Under the hood, `malloc()` use one or the other or both of those syscalls.

+> The book warns:
+>
+>> Note that you should never directly call either `brk` or `sbrk`.
+They
+>> are used by the memory-allocation library; if you try to use them,
+>> you will likely make something go (horribly) wrong.
+>
+> But this is a little overzealous.
+What you should never do is use
+> `brk()` or `sbrk()` if you are also using any functions in the
+> `malloc()` family. `malloc()` assumes it has full control over setting
+> the break, and things will start crashing right quick if you violate
+> that assumption.

 Since a syscall has overhead, it's common for `malloc()` to `brk()` a significant chunk of memory when it needs it, then it manages subchunks